 Establish Clear Policies and Procedures

 Relationship mapping allows fundraisers to graphically present connections between constituents, alumni, friends, and prospective donors.
-But there is some assembly required for this kind of fundraising intelligence.

 Just like your fundraising strategy must be air-tight, a good relationship mapping program requires specific goals and a detailed, step-by-step process to attain those goals.
 Tim suggests the first step is getting senior administration in the loop.
 You may understand the benefits of relationship mapping for your organization’s fundraising efforts, but not everyone will.
 “Relationship mapping can be resource intensive and key decision makers need to understand, at least at a conceptual level, how an RM program will benefit the institution or organization.”

 Next, prepare a formal plan to act as the program bible.
 Review mapping software programs including online solutions like Relationship Science, and other do-it-yourself solutions.
 Calculate the resources, including time, needed to develop and maintain the mapping program.
-Now determine the program’s scope: will you model your map off your board, major gift donors, or your entire database?
+Now you can determine the program’s scope: will you model your map off your board, major gift donors, or your entire database?
 Consider presenting this plan to senior administration for their feedback and guidance.